 While most feelings of culture shock do not last very long, in some cases, culture shock can lead to loneliness, homesickness, or even depression.
 So, if you are struggling with culture shock while studying in the USA, it is important to remember that there are gradual adjustment strategies to try and resources available if you need help finding your place.

-Learn more about your feelings, find tips for coping, and know where to get help by reading our guide to dealing with culture shock for international students.
+Learn more about your feelings, find tips for coping, and know where to get help by reading our guide to dealing with culture shock in the US for international students.

 What Is Culture Shock?